-Fayetteville State University's College of Education has been awarded a two-year, \$500,000 grant from the North Carolina Policy Collaboratory and the North Carolina Department of Public Instruction.
-The grant supports the implementation and study of a new enrichment program called Bronco Expansion at Walker Spivey Elementary School.
-The program aims to address pandemic-related learning loss by providing support to parents and teachers, fostering academic success, and promoting social and emotional learning.
-The initiative will involve students, teachers, parents, FSU preservice teacher candidates, community partners, and FSU faculty and staff.
-The grant is part of a larger \$6.73 million initiative to research the impact of COVID-19 on student learning and aid in the recovery process.
-The FSU COE is committed to closing educational disparities and making a positive impact on academic and social development.
-This grant follows the previous project, FSU Learning Loss from a Grassroots Perspective, which focused on understanding the impact of the pandemic on students and stakeholders.
-The research findings highlighted the need for parental support and teacher professional development.
-The Bronco Expansion program at Walker Spivey Elementary will address math and English deficits while prioritizing mental health and social-emotional well-being.
-The initiative aligns with NCDPI's education priorities in response to the pandemic.
-The grant is part of a broader effort involving 19 funded projects across 11 institutions of higher education in North Carolina, aiming to evaluate the effectiveness of existing programs and policies supported by federal relief legislation.
-The research network formed through this collaboration will inform decision-making and recovery efforts in the K-12 education system.
-The NC State Superintendent of Public Instruction, Catherine Truitt, emphasized the significance of this research in addressing the challenges faced by students and educators and harnessing the research capabilities of North Carolina's higher education institutions.
+Fayetteville State University's College of Education concluded a pivotal phase in Spring 2024, the final year of a two-year, \$500,000 grant from the North Carolina Policy Collaboratory and the North Carolina Department of Public Instruction.
+This grant funded the Bronco Expansion program at Walker Spivey Elementary School to address pandemic-related learning challenges.
+By the program's culmination, it had served 48 students, providing crucial support to parents and teachers, enhancing academic achievements, and promoting social and emotional learning.
+The initiative involved many participants, including students, teachers, parents, FSU preservice teacher candidates, community partners, and FSU faculty and staff.
+The funding is a segment of a larger \$6.73 million initiative that focuses on researching the impact of COVID-19 on student learning and supporting recovery.
+The FSU COE continues to reduce educational disparities and foster positive academic and social development.
+This initiative built upon the findings of an earlier project, FSU Learning Loss from a Grassroots Perspective, which assessed the pandemic's impact on students and stakeholders, emphasizing the need for parental support and teacher professional development.
+The Bronco Expansion program specifically addressed deficits in math and English while prioritizing mental health and social-emotional well-being.
+This program aligned with the educational priorities of the NCDPI in response to the pandemic.
+Additionally, this grant was part of a broader effort that included 19 funded projects across 11 higher education institutions in North Carolina, tasked with evaluating the effectiveness of programs and policies supported by federal relief funds.
+A research network established through this collaboration will continue to guide decision-making and recovery strategies in the K-12 education system.